Wisconsin pharmacist accused of tampering with COVID-19 vaccine doses allegedly had false belief it would change people's DNA

 The Wisconsin hospital employee accused of tampering with hundreds of COVID-19 vaccine doses told investigators that he believed the vaccine could harm people and change their DNA, according to a probable cause statement obtained by CBS affiliate WDJT-TV.
 Experts have said there is no evidence that the vaccine can change DNA.

 The employee, identified in the statement as pharmacist Steven Brandenburg, is accused of intentionally removing 57 vials of the Moderna vaccine from a pharmacy refrigerator at the Aurora Medical Center and leaving them out overnight.
 The company said it fired the employee after he admitted to intentionally removing the vials.
-He was arrested last week by Grafton police but has not yet been charged.
+He was arrested last week by Grafton police.

 The probable cause statement, written by a Grafton police detective, alleges Brandenburg told investigators that he believed the vaccine "was not safe for people and could harm them and change their DNA."
 It also alleges that Brandenburg admitted that the tampering was "an intentional act."